 The Complete Guide to Penile Implants

 Roughly 30 million males have some degree of erectile dysfunction (ED) in the United States alone.
-Men who are unable to get or maintain an erection for more than 25% of the time should consider talking to a urologist about ED.
-The first step towards dealing with erectile dysfunction is diagnosing the problem, and making sure it isn’t caused by a major health concern.
-After diagnosis, a urologist can go over your options for maintaining healthy sexual activity.
+Men who cannot get or maintain an erection more than 25% of the time should consider talking to a urologist about ED.
+The first step towards dealing with erectile dysfunction is diagnosing the problem and ensuring it isn’t caused by a significant health concern.
+After diagnosis, a urologist can review your options for maintaining healthy sexual activity.

 There are several surgical and nonsurgical forms of treatment available for ED.
-When other treatments, such as medications, injections, or other procedures are not suitable options, a penile implant may be recommended.
+When other therapies, such as medications, injections, or other procedures, are unsuitable, a penile implant may be recommended.
 At Carolina Urology Partners, we are experts in all areas of men’s health, including penile implants.
 That’s why we created this complete guide to penile implants, to help you better understand your options.

 All About Penile Implants

-A penile prosthesis is an artificial component that can be surgically implanted in order to enable men to engage in sexual intercourse.
-A penile implant can enable a man to achieve and maintain an erection.
-They are easy to use, and discreet.
-Penile implants are not visible, and your partner will not know you have one unless you tell them.
+A penile prosthesis is an artificial component that can be surgically implanted to enable men to engage in sexual intercourse.
+A penile implant can allow a man to achieve and maintain an erection.
+They are easy to use and discreet.
+Penile implants are invisible; your partner will not know you have one unless you tell them.

-There are several different kinds of penile implants that can assist men who have been diagnosed with ED.
+Several different kinds of penile implants can assist men diagnosed with ED.
 Some penile implants are bendable, made from surgically implanted rods within the chambers of the penis.
 Bendable penile prosthetics are malleable and can provide a satisfying sexual experience, including successful ejaculation and orgasm.

 - A safe, discreet way to treat erectile dysfunction